ETJAKEOC/TKT/DOCS/COMPILATION_GUIDELINE.md

 ## It`s finally install time:

-Wow, that was a lot, but let's save our file, and now, we have a fully automated installation of the TKT kernel, no more questions asked every time we compile.
+Wow, that was a lot, but let's save our file, and now, we have a fully automated installation of the TꓘT kernel, no more questions asked every time we compile.
 Now comes the fun part, it`s time to take all this hard work and compile the kernel.
 The directions take a small divergence, but then recombine back down the same path (for the most part).

 ## ARCH USERS: